wine-searcher

 She was “horrified that some investors had paid in £150,000 and had nothing to show for it but had no idea” that this was happening.
 McDonald thought that enough wine was being bought – “thousands of bottles of wine sufficient to cover the wine bought by investors”.
 She had nothing to do with the brokers.

 McDonald was taken through a number of invoices and payments to Paul Kelly and his various companies by her counsel.
-The invoices showed that Kelly was arranged to pay the rent for some people in Finbow including Daniel Snelling and Billy Davies as well as for various cars including a Porsche, which she queried, a Range Rover, a Q 5 (Audi) and a TT Audi.
+The invoices showed that Kelly was arranged to pay the rent for some people in Finbow including Daniel Snelling and xxxxxx as well as for various cars including a Porsche, which she queried, a Range Rover, a Q 5 (Audi) and a TT Audi.
 Kelly charged a commission which varied between 10%-15%.

 McDonald had a BMW, which she bought seven years ago in a one-off payment of £13,000 before she joined Nouveau/Finbow.
 Her mortgage payments came out of her salary of £30,000 a year and she received no bonuses.

 McDonald explained that often she had to make the transfers before receiving an invoice from Paul Kelly and that she often had to chase him on several occasion to obtain and invoice.
 “I tried my hardest to keep a track of what was going out.”
-In October 2009 she created a series of spread sheets detailing payments for cars, rents etc and set them at the end of every month to Daniel and to Billy Davies.
+In October 2009 she created a series of spread sheets detailing payments for cars, rents etc and set them at the end of every month to Daniel and to xxxxxx.

 Asked about a company called M to M Ltd, McDonald replied that this “was part of Daniel’s wider plans”.
 She was acting under instructions from others in the company and in December 2009 had no concerns over the company’s credibility.
 Bailey asked her about a series of duplicate invoices – one showing payments required for cars, rents etc. with a second one for wine for the same amount.
 McDonald said that she had not seen the invoices for wine.
 She had no idea who had put the second invoices into the file but that these invoices could have been filed by other people in the office.